cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 2. **Team (20.83%)**
    - Held by the Cosmicrafts Foundation, this allocation drives strategic decisions and safeguards the project's vision.
    - Designed to protect long-term objectives, the team ensures decisions align with the roadmap and foundational principles.
-   - Over time, the team’s voting power dissolves, shifting more influence to the community.
+   - Over time, the team's voting power dissolves, shifting more influence to the community.

 3. **Seed (20.83%)**
-   - Allocated to early backers and supporters who played a critical role in the project’s inception.
+   - Allocated to early backers and supporters who played a critical role in the project's inception.
-   - This ensures a voice for those who helped establish Cosmicrafts and aligns their long-term commitment with the DAO’s success.
+   - This ensures a voice for those who helped establish Cosmicrafts and aligns their long-term commitment with the DAO's success.

 4. **DFINITY (16.67%)**
-   - Recognizing DFINITY’s foundational role and ongoing guidance.
+   - Recognizing DFINITY's foundational role and ongoing guidance.
    - This allocation ensures Cosmicrafts aligns with the **Internet Computer ecosystem**, reflecting its core values and contributing to broader ecosystem growth.